chintustacks/chintustacks/README.md

 - 🔭 I’m currently working as Full stacks Developer .
-- 🌱 I’m currently learning MEAN .
-- 👯 I’m looking to collaborate on Data mining tools .
 - 💬 Ask me about College Guidence , Project developement and Admission guidence  .
 - 📫 How to reach me: my linkedin .
-- ⚡ Fun fact: You can use my any Repo for any project .